Reading Time: 3 minutes

-The internet has led to improvements in the way we do just about anything, with each internet innovation more impressive than the last.
+The internet has led to improvements in the way we do just about anything, with each innovation more impressive than the last.
 We have the internet to thank for instant communication and collaboration across the globe, the rapid spread and wide access of information on any subject known to man, and viral cat videos.
 The internet also made way for electronic funds transfers (EFTs), which provide a means for making and requesting faster and more secure payments.

 The internet has massively impacted the way the world works; however, these technological advancements have also created more complex systems, making understanding and comprehension of their use daunting.
-A basic understanding of how EFT payments work reveals a system that provides a secure, inexpensive, and fast method for transferring money.
+A basic understanding of the electronic payment transfer definition and how those payments work reveals a system that provides a secure, inexpensive, and fast method for transferring money.

-Secure Transactions with EFT
+Secure Transactions with EFTs

 Speaking of security, payment information in EFTs is encrypted with 128-bit SSL and sent through secure communication channels.
 Secure Sockets Layer (SSL) encryption is the go-to technology for all things related to internet traffic security.
 Basically, each time a connection needs to be encrypted, two “keys” are created (one public and one private) that are used to unscramble the information that gets intentionally scrambled during the encryption process.
 If anyone tries to access or intercept this data, they only receive useless gibberish.